tmartin-m/datafun-04-notebooks/03-repeatable-workflow/04a-activate-and-run-python-script.md

 ```

-## AS-NEEDED: New External Dependencies
+## AS-NEEDED: Add New External Dependencies

+As you work, you may identify additional packages you want to use in your project.
-If any new external dependencies have been added to any Python scripts, add the external dependencies to requirements.txt and re-run the install dependencies process first.
+Add each package to requirements.txt and re-run the install dependencies process first.

 ## Experience

 - Understand why the virtual environment must be activated first.
 - Understand when adding a new external dependency, we must first add it to requirements.txt and re-run the install command.
-- Record your process and steps in your project README.md as you go.
+- Record your process and steps in your project README.md.

 ---